-Although we do not provide financing, Dunkin' Donuts has taken significant steps to ease the process of financing your franchise investment.
+Although we do not provide financing, Dunkin' Brands has taken significant steps to ease the process of financing your franchise investment.
 To help you get started, we have developed relationships with several preferred lenders who offer competitive and flexible financing options.
 These lenders provide conventional lending products and other financial services, including SBA backed loans for smaller transactions.
 They also offer a simplified application process and quick turnaround times.
 Loan offerings include but are not limited to: business acquisition loans, equipment loans and leases, refinancing, construction loans and real estate loans.
 More details are provided in the Franchise Disclosure Document (FDD).

 A single candidate must personally meet the financial qualifications.
 However, if a partnership or corporation is formed, Dunkin’ Brands considers the overall financial strength of the business partnership or corporation.

-To purchase an existing Dunkin' Donuts or Baskin-Robbins franchise, you must meet minimum financial requirements for your desired market, which are based on the purchase and sale agreement.
+To purchase an existing Dunkin' or Baskin-Robbins franchise, you must meet minimum financial requirements for your desired market, which are based on the purchase and sale agreement.
 After contacting the seller and signing a purchase and sale agreement, you will be directed by the seller to complete an online application as part of the approval process.